Communism in Russia: Collapse of the Soviet Union

 Authors Roger Keeran and Thomas Kenney stipulate that the primary cause of the Soviet Union's collapse was a betrayal of established socialist principles, particularly during the Gorbachev era.
 Gorbachev's policies of perestroika and glasnost undermined the planned economy, weakening the Communist Party and allowing non-communist power to take hold.
 This is catalyzed in Gorbachev's removal of the Communist Party's constitutional role in 1990.
 A year later, the USSR was dissolved despite a majority of the Soviet citizens voting against dissolution.
 Boris Yeltsin then became the first president of Russia.
-Russian President Boris Yeltsin would ban the CPSU in the aftermath of the failed coup attempt.
+Russian president Boris Yeltsin would ban the CPSU in the aftermath of the failed coup attempt.
 The Communist Party of the Russian Federation(CPRF) would be founded at the Second Extraordinary Congress of Russian Communists on 14 February 1993 as the successor organization of the Communist Party of the Russian Soviet Federative Socialist Republic (CPRSFSR).
 The CPRF was the ruling party in the State Duma, the lower house of the Russian Federal Assembly from 1998 to 1999.
 It is the second-largest political party in Russia after United Russia.

-Cuba and the Cold War

-The Cold War was a period of geopolitical tension between the United States and the Soviet Union.
-It began shortly after World War II and lasted until the early 1990s; this era was marked by ideological, political, and military rivalry between the two superpowers and their respective allies.
-One of the most significant flashpoints of the Cold War was Cuba.
-After the Cuban Revolution in 1959, Cuba became a close ally of the Soviet Union, aligning itself with communist ideology.
-This alliance was pivotal during the Cuban Missile Crisis in 1962, when the discovery of Soviet nuclear missiles on Cuban soil brought the world to the brink of nuclear war.
-The crisis was ultimately resolved through a tense negotiation, resulting in the removal of the missiles in exchange for a U.S. pledge not to invade Cuba and the secret removal of U.S. missiles from Turkey.